Tingle (The Legend of Zelda): Appearances

 Tingle's first starring role was in the spin-off title game known as Freshly-Picked Tingle's Rosy Rupeeland for the Nintendo DS.
 It tells the story of Tingle becoming who he is after meeting a character known as Uncle Rupee, who encourages him to obtain wealth by any means necessary.
 The game was released in Europe and Japan, but went unreleased in North America despite a survey polling North American respondents whether they would be interested in it.
 In its sequel Irozuki Tingle no Koi no Balloon Trip, a regular man is sucked into a magical book and turned into Tingle, and has to establish relationships with women in order to escape.
 He is the star of Tingle's Balloon Fight DS, a rebranded and updated version of Balloon Fight, and Dekisugi Tingle Pack, a DSiWare application that includes several different minigames.
-Tingle appears as an additional playable character in Hyrule Warriors via the Majora's Mask DLC pack.
-Tingle appears in Cadence of Hyrule as a non-playable character who helps the player navigate the Lost Woods.

 Outside of The Legend of Zelda and Tingle series, he appears in Super Smash Bros.
 Melee and Super Smash Bros.
 Ultimate as part of the Great Bay stage, as well as an Assist Trophy in Brawl and Super Smash Bros. for Nintendo 3DS and Wii U. In those games, he threw out a large amount of items that could quickly be grabbed by all of the fighters, though may also do nothing instead.
 He also appears as a trophy in those games, the former based on Majora's Mask and the latter two based on The Wind Waker.
 Tingle also appears in Super Mario Maker as one of the unlockable "Mystery Mushroom" outfits.